Mark Pretti Nature Tours, L.L.C.

 Panama: The Land Between the Seas

 Panama has been blessed with three of the most important ingredients for high biodiversity – location, location, and location.
-In addition to being a physical and ecological link between North and South America, it is biogeographically rich with cool mountains, dry forest, lowland rainforest, mangroves, beaches, and an abundance of rivers and streams, all of which contribute to a tremendous diversity of flora and fauna.
+In addition to being a physical and ecological link between North and South America, it is biogeographically rich with cool cloud forest, tropical deciduous forest, lowland rainforest, mangroves, beaches, and an abundance of rivers and streams, all of which contribute to a tremendous diversity of flora and fauna.

-Led by naturalist and bird guide Mark Pretti, cost will be $3450 per person, double occupancy, from Panama City, and includes all lodging, meals, guides, entrance fees, and ground transportation.
-Limited to 10.
+Led by naturalist and bird guide Mark Pretti and local guides, the 2026 cost will be about $4750 per person, double occupancy, from Panama City, and includes all lodging, meals, guides, entrance fees, and ground transportation.
+The single supplement will be about $700.
+Limited to 8.

 Detailed itinerary and references available upon request.